-Primarily my investigations of found colour and abstract signs (semiotics) as well as exploring the effects of light and atmosphere on colour.
-There appears at times a productive tension in the works sitting between an abstraction that suggests formalism and a more sign-like abstraction that is found in this world which provides the means to defamiliarize objects (or the conventional supports).
+My investigations of found colour and abstract signs explores the effects of light and atmosphere on colour.
+There is a productive tension in the works sitting between abstraction suggesting formalism and a more sign-like abstraction that is found in this world which provides the means to defamiliarize objects (or the conventional supports).

-At times it is necessary to source alternative art materials and installing work in non-traditional settings, bright colours of electrical tape in Andalucía reflect a bold crispness, or the south east English coast where shorelines and changing sky tones affect the brilliance and depth of colour.
+It becomes necessary to source alternative art materials and install work in non-traditional settings, bright colours of electrical tape in Andalucía reflect a bold crispness, or the south-east English coast where shorelines and changing sky tones affect the brilliance and depth of colour.

 I question my surroundings and by doing so discover new ways of creating and exploring how visual signs and symbols produce meaning.